graceezhouu/61040-portfolio/assignments/assignment2.md

         - location
         - estWaitTime
         - estPplInLine
+        - virtualCheckInEligible
         - lastUpdated

     - **actions**

+        createQueue(queueID: String, location: String): QueueID

+        **requires** queueID must not already exist in the system

+        **effect** creates a new queue with the given ID and location, initializing estWaitTime and estPplInLine to null or values provided, virtualCheckInEligible is set to True the queue was created by an event organizer and they enabled the feature

         updateStatus(queueID: String, estPplInLine: Number): (estWaitTime: Number, lastUpdated: Time)

         **requires** queueID must exist aka the event must exist in the system